vik-y/Code-Snippets/Graph/Adjacency_List/README.md

 The work around to memory constraints is using the linked list method, but again, there all the queries might not be O(1).
 See reference for detailed information.

+##Ways to make an Adjacency List (Using Linked List)
+<p>Using adjacency matrix requries lots of space, you need to use memory even if you are not using it.
+Linked list decreases the memory complexity but it then the look up time of an edge increases.

 ##Reference: